ppy/osu-wiki/news/2019/2019-07-22-aspire-2018-results.md

 ### Compulsive Dog by SnowNiNo\_

-With a devastating lead wrought from a dominating performance in the public impression polls with over **1251** votes, ::**SnowNiNo\1**::{ user=2506267 } ascends to be crowned as the latest Elite Mapper: Aspirant with a 66.25/80 total score!
+With a devastating lead wrought from a dominating performance in the public impression polls with over **1251** votes, ::**SnowNiNo_**::{ user=2506267 } ascends to be crowned as the latest Elite Mapper: Aspirant with a 66.25/80 total score!

 In addition to this, their entry was also noted by the panellists to be the prime *Spectacle* pick from the lot, essentially winning both the major categories of the contest.
 Congratulations!